grellyd/grellyddotcom/content/writing/bonaire.md

 4-8 divers of varying skills and experience.
 While this will not be a hardcore technical diving trip, I believe everyone invited has enough skills and good cheer to enjoy the warm and calm waters of the Caribbean.

-If you have a best buddy that you think would be a great fit, let us know!
-The more ~~the cheaper the villa~~ the merrier!
-As the organizers, we’d love to chat with them first before committing to ensure we’d get along.
-However knowing you folks, that shouldn’t be a problem.

 ## Where

 Bonaire, a Dutch island off the coast of Venezuela.
-For visa purposes, note that most flights will have to pass through the US, although there were recently announced some direct flights from Toronto via WestJet
+For visa purposes, note that most flights will have to pass through the US, although there were recently announced some direct flights from Toronto via WestJet.

+Bonaire is the destination because it is a bit of a dive Mecca in the Caribbean, and because it is full of shore diving, instead of boat diving.
+That allows us to do multiple dives a day and not pay horrendous boat costs.
+It’s also sunny and warm.

 ## When